-Simple Project Controls Tools for Managing Projects Effectively
+Simple Project Controls Tools to Manage Projects

 If you want to become a project manager who has advanced technical skills, you need to involve yourself in project controls processes and use tools and techniques to understand how your project is performing.
 Undoubtfully, a project manager often tries to answer the following questions every day.